A29-Dev/SimpleD2M/readme.md

 SimpleD2M is a lightweight Python program that lets you verify players Discord name against their Minecraft Username.

+## Usage
+`!fabcord` - Players run this command in the Discord server.
+They are sent a DM from the bot asking for their Minecraft Username
+`!sync-verified` - A command to help fix data errors, it will show players who are known to fabcord but don't have a UUID linked.

+Visit `localhost:5000` - you will see the management console to verify players who have interacted with the bot.
+Here you can also remove their verification

 ## Set Up Discord Bot
 1. Go to https://discord.com/developers/applications and create a new application.
 2. Give it a name (This will be the bots username in your server)